-Privatisation of hospitals and neglect of government hospitals: Because of the privatisation and the bad condition of government hospitals, poor people do not have access to good health services.
+Privatisation of hospitals and neglect of government hospitals: Because of privatisation, and bad condition of government hospitals, poor people do not have access to good health services.

 High demand for branded goods: The small sellers who sell loose items and non-branded goods are not able to compete with those selling branded goods because they cannot afford the costs involved in branding i.e. packaging, advertising, etc.

-Dependence on powerful people for money: Small farmers due to lack of money, are dependent on local traders for money for the agricultural inputs as well as for family exigencies.
+Dependence on powerful people for money: Due to lack of money, small farmers are dependent on local traders for money for buying agricultural inputs as well as for family exigencies.
 They also have to yield to the irrational demands and conditions of the traders.
 Similarly, the maid servants (due to their poverty), have to bear insults and ill-treatment by their employers.